Regional Capital Improvements Planning

 HOW DO YOU FIND THE STATE OF UTAH'S CIB WEB SITE?

-STATE OF UTAH CIB WEBSITE LINK:
+STATE OF UTAH CIB WEBSITE LINK: Please click on THIS LINK to visit the

-Please click on THIS LINK to visit the State of Utah Permanent Community Impact Fund Board (CIB) website.
+State of Utah Permanent Community Impact Fund Board (CIB) website.

 On that site you will find complete information as well as download links for the most current CIB application form(s).
+Agendas

-Agendas for the meetings of the CIB Board are also posted on that site.
-The CIB Board meetings are "usually" held on the 1st Thursday of each month, but the date may vary from time to time, as necessary.
+for the meetings of the CIB Board are also posted on that site.
+The CIB

-Be sure to bookmark the Five County AOG web page so you can return later, as you will be leaving this web site to visit the state's CIB web site.
+The location of the monthly CIB Board meetings varies throughout the state.
+The State of Utah CIB site will tell you where the next meeting will be held.
+Be sure to bookmark the Five County AOG web page so you can return later, as you will be leaving this web site to visit the state's CIB web site. |

+IMPORTANT!
 REMEMBER THAT UNLESS YOU HAVE A BONAFIDE EMERGENCY, OR A COMPELLING REASON TO REQUEST TO BE HEARD BY THE CIB BOARD, ANY PROJECT BEING APPLIED FOR MUST ALREADY BE ON THE PRIORITIZED 1-YEAR CIB APPLICATION LIST.

-PRIORITIZED 1-YEAR CIB APPLICATION LISTS FOR USE IN THE CIB FY2023 FUNDING TRIMESTERS:
+APPLICATION LISTS FOR USE IN

-The following link to a PDF file will display the 1-year Consolidated and Prioritized Community Impact Board (CIB) List that contains the planned appications from the five southwestern Utah counties in the CIB FY 2024.
+The following link to a PDF file will display the 1-year Consolidated and Prioritized Community Impact Board (CIB) List that contains the planned appications from the five southwestern Utah counties in the CIB FY 2025.
 This list has been submitted to the state of Utah staff of Permanent Community Impact Fund Board:

-Prioritized Compiled CIB Application List for the Five County Region
+Prioritized Compiled CIB Application List for

 HOW DO I GET TECHNICAL ASSISTANCE WITH PCIFB APPLICATIONS?: